Accreditation Handbook—Chapter XVI: Procedures for Achievement and Maintenance of Candidacy Status

 |Application Submission Date||Number of Slots Available||Anticipated Enrollment Date|

 |August 2022||4||Spring 2024|

 Although compliance with all standards is not required at the time of award of candidacy, the CAA’s decision to award candidacy status is based on the program’s submission of a comprehensive development plan (candidacy application) and the program’s and institution’s demonstrated commitment and ability to implement the program fully.
 New programs are expected to continue to develop throughout its candidacy cycle, and the CAA developed a standards compliance continuum to highlight its expectations for a program’s development and achievement as related to the Standards for Accreditation.

-Programs are expected to demonstrate, at a minimum, the designated level of development as outlined in the compliance continuum.
-The CAA will apply this compliance schedule for its review and decision on a program’s candidacy application and reports.
+Applicant and candidate programs must use the Standards Compliance Continuum [PDF] to guide their preparation and documentation.
+Programs are expected to demonstrate, at a minimum, the designated level of development outlined in the compliance continuum.
+The CAA will apply the same continuum and compliance schedule for its review and actions on a program’s candidacy application and annual progress reports.
 For example, decisions to award candidacy to an applicant program will be based on the expectations listed in the column, “CAA’s award of candidacy.”

 Candidacy Program Eligibility to Seek Approval for Substantive Changes

 When the CAA grants accreditation or candidacy status to an entry-level graduate education program, accreditation status applies only for the conditions that existed at the time of the CAA’s action.
 As of January 1, 2020, programs in candidacy are not eligible to seek approval of substantive changes while the program holds candidacy status.
 Minor changes within the program may take place, which are routinely reported in an annual progress report, and which are part of a healthy educational process and result from ongoing self-assessment and continuous improvement.